sreesreejuks/fabric-patterns/patterns/extract/system.md

    - Reflect the overall wrap-up from the original content.

 10. **OMITTED / FILTERED CONTENT** (Optional)
     - Note any significant pieces of text you removed, such as extended sponsorship segments, lengthy ads, or purely off-topic tangents.
     - You can exclude this section entirely if you prefer not to reveal what was removed.

 # OUTPUT INSTRUCTIONS

 1. **Format**
-   - Output **only** in Markdown, using headings and lists.
+   - Output **only** in raw Markdown, using headings and lists.
    - Employ **bold** or *italics* judiciously to highlight crucial elements.
    - Use numbered lists where they aid clarity.
+   - **Do not** enclose the entire output within code fences (e.g., ```markdown).
+Provide the Markdown content directly.

 2. **Structure**
    - **Maintain** the section order above.